spoonapps/docs/reference/command_line/start.md

 To enable diagnostic logging for the container, specify the `--diagnostic` flag.

 To run the container in the background then specify the `-d` or `--detach` flag.

+After running container exit code of startup file is displayed in decimal form.